arithy/packcc/README.md

 int pcc_parse(pcc_context_t *ctx, int *ret);
 ```

 Parses an input text (from standard input by default) and returns the result in `ret`.
 The `ret` can be `NULL` if no output data is needed.
-This function returns `0` if no text is left to be parsed, or a non-`0` value otherwise.
+This function returns `0` if no text is left to be parsed, or a nonzero value otherwise.

 ```C
 void pcc_destroy(pcc_context_t *ctx);